VirgilSecurity/virgil-e3kit-kotlin/README.md

 })
 ```

-Use the loadGroup method to load and save group locally.
-Then, you can use the getGroup method to retrieve group instance from local storage.
+Then, you can use the `getGroup` method to retrieve group instance from local storage.

 ```kotlin
 val group = ethree.getGroup(groupId)
 ```

-#### Encrypt and decrypt messages
+### Encrypt and Decrypt Messages

 To encrypt and decrypt messages, use the `encrypt` and `decrypt` E3Kit functions, which allows you to work with data and strings.

-Use the following code-snippets to encrypt messages:
+Use the following code snippets to encrypt messages:

 ```kotlin
 // prepare a message
 val messageToEncrypt = "Hello, Bob and Carol!"